suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 ## Outcomes

 * Based on the __exploratory data analysis (EDA)__, it was found that the monthly charges for customers is highly correlated with whether the customers opted for fiber optic connection.
+* A large proportion of customers opted for month-to-month contracts rather than year-long or two-year long contracts respectively.
+* Monthly charges are correlated with whether a person is a senior or not.
+Therefore, this gives us a good insight that senior citizens are likely going to be enrolling in other services such as movies streaming service and internet services respectively.

+## Future Scope

 ## 👉 Directions to download the repository and run the notebook